jooeun/100-days-of-code/log.md

 - Personal project: Thought I was only going to get through the tutorial portion of the day, so really happy to have spent time on it.
 Wrapped up the components because I was getting too hung up on the testing (I'll make sure to come back to them, though), then went on to actually teasing out the domain models a bit, tried to make it idiomatic to Typescript, but who knows.
 Will probably put it up for code review to reddit or something later.

 **Thoughts**: I can't tell if this is a good thing that I can't seem to stop once I get going.
 My sleep and health is not liking me doing this...

+### Day 19 (C10): September 26, 2018

+**Today's Progress**: Added a first draft of my domain models in, there's a ton of manual configuration at this point, not sure how I want to solve it going forward.
+Wrote a couple of tests for the container to get it started, ran into some infurating errors all because I didn't actually learn how to export and import interfaces from files.
+No more, I have conquered.